swaptacular/swpt_accounts/protocol.rst

    * Account's configuration have not been updated for at least ``MAX_CONFIG_DELAY`` seconds.  [#config-delay]_

-   * The account has no prepared transfers (incoming or outgoing) that await finalization.
+   * There are no outgoing prepared transfers (for which the account is the sender) that await finalization.

+   * There are no incoming prepared transfers (for which the account is the recipient) that await finalization, and have not missed their deadline already.

    * If the account gets removed from the server's database, it is not possible the owner of the account to lose an amount bigger than